menandmice/micetro_docs/guides/admin-manual/admin_system_settings.rst

 General
 -------

-Through this function, you can specify the following:
+Use the General settings to specify the following:

   * Authentication methods